econia-labs/econia-x/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Delete this sentence and add a description that explains what changes you have done and why they were necessary.
+1. Abstract recently-added lint hooks to use shell script inputs.
+1. Combine all local hooks into one block.
+1. Enforce consistent delimiting in yaml pre-commit sections.
+1. Consolidate pre-commit local hooks into one directory.
+1. Remove shell script snippets that can be easily constructed using LLMs during local development.

 # Testing

-Delete this sentence and provide a description of how to test the changes in this PR.
+CI updates checked locally to verify failures and passes as expected.

 # Checklist

-- [ ] Did you check all checkboxes from the linked Linear task?
+- [x] Did you check all checkboxes from the linked Linear task?
 (Ignore if you are not a member of Econia Labs)